Elektra (character): "Dark Reign"

 Elektra climbs to the top of the building to confront the third assassin, only to be taken aback when she discovers that he is Bullseye.
 Although initially hesitant, she stands her ground and faces her killer.
 The two begin to fight when Nico manages to reach the rooftop to check on Carmine.
 Bullseye attempts to kill her with a drug laced arrow, but she is saved by Elektra (who accidentally gets the drugs on the arrow in her system in the process).
 Bullseye then kicks the seemingly sedated Elektra off the building, but she manages to land safely.
 Bullseye follows and confronts her on the street, attempting to kill her with her own sai, much like their first encounter.
 However, this time Elektra outmaneuvers him and stabs him through the back with one of his own arrows.
-Nico once more interrupts the fight, attempting to shoot a fleeing Bullseye, then confronting a heavily drugged, helpless Elektra.
+Nico once more interrupts the fight, attempting to shoot the fleeing Bullseye, then confronting the heavily drugged, helpless Elektra.
 H.A.M.M.E.R. agents enter the fray and shoot Nico, but are ambushed and killed by Wolverine before they can finish Elektra off.

 After escaping H.A.M.M.E.R., Wolverine reveals to Elektra where Nico ran, and Elektra tries to confront the problem head on and peaceably end the conflict.
 Arriving at the Blackhawk crash site, she discovers that Agent Brothers, a former S.H.I.E.L.D. agent, was the one who put a price on her head.
 Brothers claims that she was responsible for killing hundreds of S.H.I.E.L.D. agents during the Blackhawk incident.
 Elektra, having no memory of the incident, denies the accusations and urges both Brothers and Nico to go in peace, stating that it was her Skrull impostor who was responsible for the incident.
-However, Norman Osborn then appears, and reveals that Elektra was in fact abducted after the Helicarrier attack, although she has no memory of this because she had used a mind trick to "forget" her resurrections and the incidents surrounding them to prevent the Skrulls from accessing them during her abduction.
-Norman taunts Elektra to undo this mind trick, and Elektra obliges.
+However, Osborn then appears, and reveals that Elektra was in fact abducted after the Helicarrier attack, although she has no memory of this because she had used a mind trick to "forget" her resurrections and the incidents surrounding them to prevent the Skrulls from accessing them during her abduction.
+Osborn taunts Elektra to undo this mind trick, and Elektra obliges.
 It is then revealed that Elektra is actually guilty of the accusations.
 She then proceeds to kill both Nico and Brothers.

 Code Red

-Elektra was involved in an incident with the Red Hulk, X-Force, a new villain called the Red She-Hulk and a few other well known mercenaries such as Deadpool and the Punisher.
+Elektra was involved in an incident with the Red Hulk, X-Force, a new villain, the Red She-Hulk, and a few other well known mercenaries such as Deadpool and the Punisher.